-Individual or group instruction in percussion.
-Structured for the learning and performance of jazz and related styles.
-Students may register for this class four times.
-Permission of instructor required.
+Techniques I Percussion1 creditIndividual or group instruction in percussion.
+Structuredfor the learning and performance of jazz and related styles.Students may register for this class four times.
+Permission ofinstructor required.
 (15/0/0/0)

 MUSC 1033 Improvisational Techniques I Piano 1 credit Individual or group instruction in piano.
 Structured for the learning and performance of jazz and related styles.
 Students may register for this class four times.
 Permission of instructor required.
 (15/0/0/0)